 4. Reduce Peak Hour Consumption

-Avoid running high-energy-consuming devices during peak hours when electricity demand is high.
+Avoid running high-energy-consuming devices during peak hours when electricity demand is highest (e.g., typically early evening).

 5. Conduct Regular Maintenance